-- A. Goal: Encourage and accommodate opportunities for creative placemaking to activate Bethesda's streets and open spaces. - Recommendations: - Design streets not just for mobility, but also as great public spaces for gathering, events and play. - Activate streets and open spaces with temporary and phased uses that can catalyze future investment and growth.
+A. Goal: Encourage and accommodate opportunities for creative placemaking to activate Bethesda's streets and open spaces.

+- Design streets not just for mobility, but also as great public spaces for gathering, events and play. - Activate streets and open spaces with temporary and phased uses that can catalyze future investment and growth.

-- Create gateways at the transit and street entrances to the Downtown that integrate elements such as wayfinding, landscape and building form unique to Bethesda. - Integrate public art throughout the Downtown area and continue to support Bethesda as an art and cultural destination.
+- Create gateways at transit entrances that integrate elements such as wayfinding, landscape and building form unique to Bethesda. - Integrate public art throughout the Downtown area and continue to support Bethesda as an art and cultural destination.